andrewlaack/cart-elc/README.md

 - pybind11
 - python3-dev

-If you encounter issues running these instructions on Linux, please feel free to open an issue.
+If you encounter issues on Linux, please feel free to open an issue.

 ## Run Experiments